 Here are several tips you can use to make your resignation letter as effective as possible:

-Keep it positive.
-Regardless of the reasons you’re resigning, the tone of this letter should be positive—aim to part on good terms and maintain your professional network.
+- Keep it positive.
+Regardless of the reasons that led you to resign, the tone of this letter should be positive—aim to part on good terms and maintain your professional network.
 Above all, do not use your resignation letter to vent frustration.

-Deliver your letter in person.
-If possible, you may want to deliver your resignation letter in person to your manager.
+- Deliver your letter in person.
+If possible, you may want to deliver your resignation letter in-person to your manager.
 If you resign with a hard copy, be sure to include the date at the top of the letter.
-You may also send an email.
+You may also send an email immediately after meeting with your manager.
 Use a subject line that’s clear and direct, such as: Resignation—[Your Name].

-If necessary, keep it brief.
-If you are leaving your company for sensitive reasons and prefer not to provide optional details, simple include your statement of resignation, last day at the company and a statement like “I wish the company success in its future endeavors.”
+- If necessary, keep it brief.
+If you are leaving your company for sensitive reasons and prefer not to provide optional details, simply include your statement of resignation, last day at the company and a statement like “I wish the company success in its future endeavors.”

-Plan for an immediate departure.
+- Plan for an immediate departure.
 In certain situations, your employer may ask you to leave on the day you resign.
-If you are leaving for a new job that does not begin for a few weeks, this may mean that you have a period of time in which you are not being paid.
+If you are leaving for a new job that does not begin for a few weeks, this may mean you won’t be paid for that period.
 If this situation could apply to you, pay attention to what happens when others resign and plan accordingly when you are determining your start date in a new job.

 Follow your manager’s instructions for next steps.
 After you submit a formal resignation, your manager might ask you to put together a transition plan, finish up certain projects or write a goodbye note to your colleagues.

-Resignation letters are one of the best ways to formally exit a company with a positive tone and to reinforce your relationship with the company and your coworkers in the future.
-When written simply and with polish, a well-crafted resignation letter is one of the most solid stepping stones in your professional career.
+Resignation letters can help you exit a company with a positive tone and reinforce your relationship with the company and your coworkers in the future.
+When written simply and with polish, a well-crafted resignation letter can be a solid stepping stone in your professional career.